Avaiga/taipy-getting-started/step_10/ReadMe.md

 ![Scenario Manager](scenario_manager.gif){ width=700 style="margin:auto;display:block" }

 The menu combines these two pages.
-When a page will be selected, `menu_fct` will be called and update the page.
+When a page is selected in the menu control, `menu_fct` is called and updates the page.

 ```python
 # Create a menu with our pages